gardener/sow/README.md

 The environment stub contains the node `env` with fields describing the actual component environment:

 - `COMPONENT`: the component name
 - `GENDIR`: component specific folder for temporary files
 - `STATEDIR`: component specific folder for persistent files
 - `EXPORTDIR`: component specific folder for contract files
-  - `ROOTDIR`: installtion root directory
+- `ROOTDIR`: installation root directory
 - `ROOTPRODUCTDIR`: installation source directory
 - `PRODUCT`: in case of nested products the product name
-  - `PRODUCTDIR`: the root directory of the components product
+- `PRODUCTDIR`: the root directory of the component's product

 _sow_ evaluates the dependencies and generates an additional stub file containing the exports of all imported components.